input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

   (generated from the [`initUtxo` from the initialize sidechain transaction](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/Specification.md#1-initialise-contract)) to allow them to identify the current committee on chain; and
-- have hardcoded verification logic to ensure that strictly more than the threshold has signed the current committee.
+- have the same verification logic to ensure that strictly more than the threshold of the current committee has signed the message.

 And obviously, before any of these systems may function, one must of course mint the `CommitteeHashPolicy` NFT which uniquely identifies the current